KieranStewart-Phillips/KieranStewart-Phillips.github.io/about.md

 title: About
 ---

-This website serves as a demonstration of how the basic capabilities of [GitHub Pages](https://pages.github.com/) can be used to showcase a portfolio of student work in [RStudio](https://www.rstudio.com/) that is hosted on [GitHub](https://github.com/).
+This website serves as a collection of independent data analysis projects using R I have participated in as well as links to past public work.

 ### Technologies